John Cappelletti: Professional career

-Cappelletti was the eleventh overall pick of the 1974 NFL draft, taken by the Los Angeles Rams.
+Cappelletti was selected in the first round as the 11th overall pick of the 1974 NFL draft, taken by the Los Angeles Rams.
 He played nine seasons in the league, five with the Rams (1974–1978), and four with the San Diego Chargers (1980−1983).
 From 1976-78 he started every game at fullback for the Rams.
 In 1976 and 1978, he had nearly 1,000 total yards rushing and receiving each year; leading the Rams in rushing in 1978.
 He missed the entire 1979 season due to a groin injury, and was traded to the Chargers before the 1980 season for a draft pick.
 Cappelletti said the Rams could have gotten more in the trade, but accommodated his wish to play in San Diego.
 Over three years with the Chargers, he played more sparingly each year, with less than 100 rushing attempts during that entire time.
 The groin injury ultimately led to his retirement.